 I am interested in supervising promising PhD students in the following areas.

-- Citizenship - theoretical or empirical investigations and explorations.
+- Citizenship Studies - theoretical and/or empirical investigations and explorations.

-- Social movements - again, theoretical or empirical studies.
+- Social Movement Studies - again, theoretical and/or empirical studies.

 Current PhD students